 - Good Ideas / someday maybe list

-- Waiting for list – where you track those things that others are committed to achieving that matter to project you working on
+- Waiting for list – track things others do that matter to projects you are working on

 This is a simple list of all the projects you are working on.
-Anything that you will still be doing next week or anything which requires more than a couple of actions, should be considered as a project, so, don’t forget to put it on this list.
+Anything which requires more than a couple of actions should be considered a project.
+So, don’t forget to put it on this list.
 You shouldn’t go into lots of details about the projects- the idea is when you come to review your lists in your weekly planning sessions, you have a clear idea of next actions for each project.

 Master actions List

 The clue is in the title – this list is a collection of things you want to do or need to do.
-This can get to be a long list, so some people keep it by month or others by places this work will happen so, @ office @ home, @ out and about etc.… this master task list should be reviewed at least weekly.
+This can get to be a long list, so some people keep it by month or others by places this work will happen so, @ office @ home, @ out and about etc.… Review this master task list weekly.

 Daily To-do List

 At the start of each day, and we recommend to do this before you log on to check your emails, you create a “meaningful to do list”.
 You create a list of the most important items for that day.
-If this list is done in isolation from other thinking e.g. your role and your responsibilities/ deliverables and what your boss and company values, you will become a “master of the irrelevant”- you will get stuff done but it doesn’t add value.
+If you do this list in isolation from other thinking you will become a “master of the irrelevant”.
+You do stuff, but add no value.
 So, always check if the next “To Do” adds value to your work and if it doesn’t, it shouldn’t deserve a place on your list.
 Some people also prefer to write their list at the end of the day, so they already have a clear idea what they will be focusing on the next day.